 \item \textit{Whitewashing attack (WA):} When a node with a bad reputation is re-entering the network with a different identity to reset its reputation.

-\item \textit{Denial of Service attack (DoS):} When a malicious node is sending multiple requests to the network in order to make it unavailable for the rest of the users.
+\item \textit{Denial of Service attack (DoS):} When a malicious node is sending multiple requests to the network to make it unavailable for the rest of the users.

-\item \textit{Spoofing attack (SFA):} When a node is using a different identity and pretends to be someone else.
+\item \textit{Spoofing attack (SFA):} When a node uses a different identity and pretends to be someone else.

-\item \textit{Blackhole attack (BA):} When a node is deleting all messages it is supposed to forward.
+\item \textit{Blackhole attack (BA):} When a node is deleting all messages, it is supposed to forward.
 This attack is creating a gap in the network.

-\item \textit{Wormhole attack (WHA):} The nodes involved in this attack are stronger nodes that communicate in longer distances.
+\item \textit{Wormhole attack (WHA):} The nodes involved in this attack are stronger nodes that communicate at longer distances.
 The packets are forwarded from one malicious node to the other through a tunnel.
-In this way, they can trick the other nodes of the network to believe that these two nodes are closer.
+In this way, they can trick the other nodes of the network into believing that these two nodes are closer.

-\item \textit{Injection attacks (IA):} A malicious code is injected to disturb the smooth functionality of the network.
+\item \textit{Injection attacks (IA):} A malicious code is injected to disturb the smooth functioning of the network.

-\item \textit{Sleep deprivation attack (SDA):} The malicious node is making frequent requests to a node, to keep it awake and consume all the battery resources quickly \cite{Pirretti}.
+\item \textit{Sleep deprivation attack (SDA):} The malicious node is making frequent requests to a node to keep it awake and consume all the battery resources quickly \cite{Pirretti}.

 \end{itemize}